 There has also been research carried out which found a lowered development of major depression during and after pregnancy in those that consumed omega 3 fats.

-A baby is born with a sterile gut and begins to develop its own gut bacteria based on the gut flora of the mother when passing through the birth canal and from nursing in the months afterward.
+A baby is born with a sterile gut and begins to develop its own gut bacteria based on the gut flora of the mother when passing through the birth canal.
+If breastfed, then this continues from nursing in the months afterwards.
 This makes it essential that the mother has an optimum balance of good bacteria in her gut to enable a good development in her baby.

 A high-quality probiotic will help ensure that your baby will get a good dose of beneficial bacteria, which may reduce the risk of illness in the first few years.
 Probiotics are best obtained from high-quality supplements such as Optibac, Biocare or Udo’s.